Glenn Brown (artist): Technique and style

 Brown's paintings, which are uniformly smooth in surface, typically offer a trompe-l'œil illusion of turbulent, painterly application.
 Many viewers of his work have expressed the sensation of wanting to "lick" and "touch" the paintings.
 Brown uses thin brushes with which he produces elongated curls and twists.
 The resulting flatness of the painting alludes to its origin as the chosen photograph or digital image.
 Per the artist Michael Stubbs: "Brown‘s computer-based preparation method prior to painting is [not] the sole reason for his relation with the digital.
 The computer increases and develops his choices of found imagery, but it is only a means, not the end. […].
 On the contrary, his works are markers for the future of painting because they are both surface effect and material methodology, not despite the screen, but because of it."

-A lot of his titles refer to titles of albums, film titles, science fiction literature, or a specific dedication to a person.
+Several of Brown's titles refer to popular music recordings, such as Public Image Ltd's "Death Disco" (1979), Orchestral Manoeuvres in the Dark's Architecture & Morality (1981), and Cocteau Twins' "Alas Dies Laughing" (1982).
+He has also invoked film titles, and the names of other artists.
 The titles are not obviously connected to the paintings themselves and are not meant to be descriptive of the artwork.
-Brown: "That‘s it – the titles are often trying to be embarrassingly direct, and vulgar in their directness.
-I don‘t think that the painting is less direct, but I don‘t want the paintings to be illustrative."
+Brown: "That's it – the titles are often trying to be embarrassingly direct, and vulgar in their directness.
+I don't think that the painting is less direct, but I don't want the paintings to be illustrative."